 (#562)The DMS Status field shall include an MRG Response subelement

-An MRG agreement between a non-AP STA and an AP shall end as described in 11.22.15.1 when:(Ed)

-(#562)The AP deauthenticates or disassociates the non-AP STA.

-(#562)The non-AP STA successfully transmits a DMS Request frame to the AP containing a DMS Request element that has a DMS Descriptor with the DMSID identifying the group addressed stream and the Request Type field set to “Remove”, or

-(#562)The AP successfully transmits an individually addressed DMS Response frame with a DMS Response element containing a DMS Status field with the DMSID identifying the group addressed stream that has the Status field set to “Terminate”

-An MRG agreement between a non-AP STA and an AP shall end(Ed) as described in 11.22.15.1 with the following modifications:

-(#562)The DMS Status field shall include an MRG Response subelement

-(#562)The DMS response frame may instead by transmitted to the broadcast or MRG group addresses

-A cancellation of an MRG agreement shall also cause the Block Ack agreement to be cancelled for the MRG stream.
+11.22.15.2.2a MRG Frame Exchange Procedures(#199)

 An MRG-Block-Ack agreement exists between a non-AP STA and an AP for a group addressed stream from when the non-AP STA successfully transmits an ADDBA Response frame until either the AP or non-AP STA successfully transmits a DELBA frame to the other party, or this MRG-Block-Ack agreement expires (see 9.10.5), or the MRG agreement no longer exists.

 An AP may transmit a group address stream via the No-Ack/No-Retry (non-MRG; see 9.2.7) service and MRG service simultaneously.
-The AP shall transmit each frame via the No-Ack/No-Retry Ack policy before it transmits the frame via the MRG service.
+The AP shall transmit each frame via the No-Ack/No-Retry retransmission(#961) policy before it transmits the frame via the MRG service.
+An AP shall not simultaneously transmit a group address stream via more than one of the MRG-Unsolicited-Retry, MRG-Block-Ack, MRG-Block-Ack or MRG-Unsolicited-Retry delivery modes, but may switch dynamically between these modes as described in this clause.(#173)

 An AP shall transmit a frame belonging to a group address via the MRG service if an associated non-AP STA has an MRG agreement for the group address, and otherwise does not transmit the frame via the MRG service.